Key Takeaways

 In other words, a single-tenant SaaS architecture resembles a private house in the suburbs.
 It’s secure and self-sufficient, but the infrastructure and maintenance price quickly goes through the roof.

 Multi-tenancy, on the other hand, is like an apartment in a residential building.
 The security depends on the vendor’s isolation strategy.
-But the infrastructure is cheaper, scalable, and easier to manage.
+But the infrastructure is cheaper, scalable, and easier to manage, coming with the following characteristics:

 Key Benefits of SaaS Multi-Tenant Cloud Architecture